trunglv/custom_order_number/README.md

 </a>
 </p>

-- Don't worry -- drop messages to me and video call is
+- Don't worry -- drop messages to me and video call is welcome!